racket/racket/racket/src/start/README.txt

  (require compiler/embed)
  (create-embedding-executable "/tmp/mz" #:collects-path "/tmp/collects")

-Similarly, `raco exe` mode accepts a `--collects` flag to set the collection path in the generated executable.
+Similarly, `raco exe` mode accepts flags like `--collects-path` and `--config-path` to set these paths in the generated executable.

-Under Windows, executables also embed a path to DLLs.
-For more information, see "..\worksp\README.txt".

-Paths to all other installation directories are found through the "config.rkt" library of the "config" collection.
-Search the documentation for "config search paths" for more information.
+See the "Installation Configuration and Search Paths" section in the `raco` documentation for more details.